 Structural and Morphological Characterizations of Ni/CdS Photocatalyst.

 To elucidate the origin of the excellent catalytic activity of the Ni/CdS NR catalyst, scanning transmission electron microscopy (STEM) technology was employed to investigate the morphology and crystal structure of the CdS-based catalysts.
 Figure S3 shows that the CdS nanorods exhibited a rod-like morphology with a lattice spacing of 0.342 nm, corresponding to the (002) crystal planes of hexagonal CdS.
 Spherical aberration corrected scanning transmission electron microscopy (SAC-STEM), high-angle annular dark field scanning transmission electron microscopy (HAADF-STEM) and energy-dispersive X-ray (EDX) mapping reveal that Ni in 0.3 wt% Ni/CdS NR was uniformly dispersed.
 In contrast, for the 0.9 wt% Ni/CdS NR, metal aggregation into clusters was observed, with both the size and number of clusters increasing as the metal loading rose (Figure S4-S7).
 Figure 2a, 2c, 2d and S8 show detailed characterizations of TEM, HAADF-STEM, and STEM-EDX elemental mapping images for the 6.1 wt% Ni/CdS NR catalyst, where the majority of Ni was highly dispersed, along with some Ni metal particles.
-21 To examine the atomic structure and distribution of Ni atoms in the 6.1 wt% Ni/CdS NR, HAADF-STEM with atomic resolution was employed on a localized region (Figure 2e).
+High-resolution TEM (HRTEM) image (Figure 2b) and selected-area electron diffraction (SAED) images (Ⅰ, Ⅱ) were demonstrated that NiO nanoparticles exhibited high crystallinity, showing well-defined lattice fringes with an interplanar spacing of 0.204 and 0.241 nm that can be ascribed to the (200) and (111) planes of NiO, 21 respectively.
+To examine the atomic structure and distribution of Ni atoms in the 6.1 wt% Ni/CdS NR, HAADF-STEM with atomic resolution was employed on a localized region (Figure 2e).
 By comparing the element-specific electron scattering cross-sections (scattering ∝ Z1.5~2) for Ni (Z=28) and Cd (Z=48), 22 it was determined that Ni atoms replaced Cd atoms (inset of Figure 2e), which may contribute to the enhancement of catalytic performance.

 The crystal structure of the as-prepared samples was characterized by X-ray diffraction (XRD) (Figure S9).
 The XRD peaks of both Ni/CdS NR composites and pure CdS NR (Figure 2f) were in excellent agreement with the hexagonal phase (JCPDS 41-1049), confirming that the Ni/CdS composites retained the hexagonal CdS structure.
 23 The local structure of Ni species in 0.3 wt% Ni/CdS NR and 6.1 wt% Ni/CdS NR were further investigated via X-ray absorption spectroscopy (XAS), with Ni foil and NiO serving as references.
 As shown in Figure 2g, the energy edge of Ni in 0.3 wt% Ni/CdS NR and 6.1 wt% Ni/CdS NR was much higher than that of Ni foil but slightly lower than that of NiO, suggesting that the valence state of Ni was nearly +2.
 The near-edge absorption of 6.1 wt% Ni/CdS NR was closer to that of the NiO, implying the valence state of Ni in this sample was more similar to that of NiO due to the formation of nickel oxide clusters.